pydatadelhi/blog/_posts/2019-06-10-PyDataDelhi 2019 Tickets are out!.md

 1. Early Bird Tickets : Be sure to apply the code **EARLYBIRD** on the regular ticket to get yours!
 They reserve your attendance at the conference at a price of **INR 1400/-**.

-2. Student Ticket : They reserve your attendance at the conference at a price of **INR 1000/-**.
+2. Student Tickets : They reserve your attendance at the conference at a price of **INR 1000/-**.

-3. Regular Ticket : They reserve your attendance at the conference at a price of **INR 1700/-**.
+3. Regular Tickets : They reserve your attendance at the conference at a price of **INR 1700/-**.

 4. Support Tickets : They reserve your attendance at the conference at a price of **INR 6500/-**.
 The complete cost is donated towards the expenses of the conference.